 While that may be true, says Almer’s Langstom, it’s likely just plain dumb luck.

-“Any company instituting a large paradigm shift should estimate in advance its dimensions, predict potential outcomes, and alert those who could be impacted,” he says.
-“It’s the morally responsible thing to do.”
+“Any company instituting such a large paradigm shift should estimate in advance its dimensions, predict potential outcomes, and alert those who could be impacted,” he says.
+“It’s the morally responsible thing for a conglomerate to do.”